eurodyn/QLACK/QLACK-Tools/qlack-tools-liquibase/README.md

 you provide a path to a folder which is mount in your Docker container, so that the script is actually copied to your host running the Docker Engine.

+TIP: By specifying a folder instead of a file, you can let this script to try automatically detecting the next-version number of your Liquibase changelogs.
+The script looks for a pattern of _prefixnumber.someextension_, for example, myproject_0001.xml, dbupdate0001.xml, etc.

 Do not forget to mount the folder with the changesets of your progress, so that this script can find them to use them for populating a temporary database.